C0lorea/not-architecture/asrs.md

 #### _TC1_ - Language

-**Stakeholder** - SH4 (Development Team)
+**Stakeholder** - SH1 (Store Owner) and SH4 (Development Team)

 Go is fast and works well with the system's requirements, ensuring a smooth experience for users.
 Additionally, Using one language makes it easier to fix problems and add new features later on, streamlining development and ensuring consistency in codebase management.
+The owner asked for this language specifically because he has a few contacts that will help maintain the system that already know this programming language.
+The development team is directly affected by this decision.

 #### _TC4_ - Data Formats